lukeinator42/transfer_learning_sound_classification/blog_post.md

 tensorboard --logdir training_summaries
 ```

 to start a tensorboard, which will let us watch the training progress and accuracy in our browser.
-After around 16k iterations the accuracy tops off at around 84% on the validation set.
+After around 16k iterations the accuracy tops off at ~86% on the validation set.
 Not bad for a fairly naive approach to sound classification.

 ![Accuracy](screenshots/accuracy.png)
 ![Legend](screenshots/legend.png)